zuozhenggh/learning-library/data-management-library/database/multitenant/app-containers/app-containers.md

     ![](./images/task8.4-querymaster.png " ")

 5. Query against the container Tulsa.
-Note the the data is visible but some is being shared from master container.
+Note all the data is visible but some data is being shared from the application master.

     ```
     <copy>connect wmStore_Admin/oracle@localhost:1523/Tulsa</copy>